 Just like they did on “Fire,” 9th Wonder and Khrysis pull the rug from under our feet halfway through and lay down a new beat with crunchier drums and a woozy vocal sample.
 The switch-up doesn’t catch Rapsody out, though, as she switches up her flow seamlessly and spends the next minute going in on crooked cops and imaginary players.

-5 3 Fingers of Death Freestyle, “2 AM” throws out another curve ball as 9th Wonder serves up a soulful, crispy beat reminiscent of his early work for Phonte and Pooh.
+Then, like a 5 3 Fingers of Death Freestyle, “2 AM” throws out another curve ball as 9th Wonder serves up a soulful, crispy beat reminiscent of his early work for Phonte and Pooh.
 Like Little Brother’s little sister, Rapsody steps up to the plate and hits it out the park: “I know we all just fornicating, there’s no debating my rating / Should be way up there with Lauryn’s.”
 All that’s missing is a "wack rappers" rant from Sway.

 Thankfully, there’s more where “2 AM” came from.
 Rapsody has also dropped off another new track called “Mad,” while she’s spent all week on social media teasing what we're guessing is a new project called #WheresYourCrown.
 There's no question where Rapsody's crown is: on her head, where it belongs.